This chapter is about how to implement effective casework procedures.

 REFERRALS FROM WITHIN THE FIRM

 A firm should also have internally publicised procedures in place to facilitate staff-initiated referrals.
 Such referrals should be assessed for approval according to the same criteria as other referrals.
-Some firms use an application form which is completed by a staff member and forwarded to the firm’s pro bono committee or coordinator for assessment and approval.
+Some firms use an application form which is completed by a staff member and forwarded to the firm’s pro bono committee or manager for assessment and approval.
 If a form is used for internal referrals it could include:

-- a fee estimate for the proposed matter; and
+- a fee estimate for the proposed matter;

 - the names of the proposed lawyer and partner who will work on the matter, if it is approved.